apache/doris/docs/en/docs/lakehouse/multi-catalog/jdbc.md

    For other databases, you still need to specify the real library name and table name when querying.

 2. In Doris 2.0.3 and later versions, it is valid for all databases.
-When querying, all library names and table names will be converted into real names and then queried.
+When querying, all database names and table names and columns will be converted into real names and then queried.
 If you upgrade from an old version to 2.0.
 3, `Refresh <catalog_name>` is required to take effect.

-   However, if the database or table names differ only in case, such as `Doris` and `doris`, Doris cannot query them due to ambiguity.
+   However, if the database or table or column names differ only in case, such as `Doris` and `doris`, Doris cannot query them due to ambiguity.

 3. When the FE parameter's `lower_case_table_names` is set to `1` or `2`, the JDBC Catalog's `lower_case_table_names` parameter must be set to `true`.
 If the FE parameter's `lower_case_table_names` is set to `0`, the JDBC Catalog parameter can be `true` or `false` and defaults to `false`.
 This ensures consistency and predictability in how Doris handles internal and external table configurations.